 The tool is one of the highest-sated extensions currently in Google Chrome web store.

 Integrate your Facebook, Twitter and LinkedIn emails inside of your inbox, and that is just a start.
 Discoverly is all about creating a more interactive email experience, not only adding that element to the email itself but also putting interactive live feeds within your range of sight.

 They also have security icons, allowing you to confirm the source of emails and quickly catch phishers posing as official parties.
 It works with Gmail, Yahoo and Outbox email clients, and you can download it for free.

-These include who they are, where they are, what they do, who they work for, what they look like, and some of their social activities on various linked profiles.
-This is a free program, and you simply add it to Gmail.
+This is a free tool, and you simply add it to Gmail.
 It can be customized, but the features are pretty straight forward.

 What Do Do With This Info?

 Alright, so you can get all these social and demographic tidbits about your contacts.
 What exactly are you supposed to do with all this data once you have it?
 Knowing things like their social activity, general location and work info is great, because it lets you better target the conversation.